 Founded in 2018, Federal Resources' Warrior's Legacy Scholarship was created to support the families of those who protect us all, and to give back to those who put their lives on the line for us each and every day.
-There is no way to fully repay someone for their service and bravery in defending our country and our freedoms, but as a way of showing our support and gratitude for these dedicated individuals, FR will award $5,000 for one year to a college bound high school senior or currently enrolled college student who meets the requirements of the scholarship.
+There is no way to fully repay someone for their service and bravery in defending our country and our freedoms, but as a way of showing our support and gratitude for these dedicated individuals, FR will award a one-time $5,000 check to winning college bound high school senior or currently enrolled college student who meets the requirements of the scholarship.
 We believe in continuing to support today's youth and instill the same values in them that our service members embody.

 To apply participants are asked to write an essay of 500+ words sharing their story by answering the below essay question.

 Service members and first responders must make difficult decisions on a daily basis.
 What difficult decision have you had to make regarding your educational and/or future career goals?